 Preserving the paradise image at all costs

 This small archipelago’s size and remoteness limit advertising revenue and job opportunities for journalists.
 The general-interest media practice a degree of self-censorship in order not to endanger their earnings from advertising.
-At the same time, newspapers often take political sides, with the result that their reporting is very slanted.
+At the same time, newspapers often take political sides, producing very slanted reporting.
 As the government seeks above all to protect the country’s image as a tourist paradise, many sensitive subjects are off limits.
 Although Seychelles has strict defamation laws, they have not been used for years and there are few reports of abuses against journalists.
-Efforts were made in 2015 to improve the transparency of the media’s regulatory body.
+Efforts were made in 2015 to improve the transparency of the media regulatory body.

 92 in 2016